BeyzanurYuce/Take-Care-Of-You/README.md

-# meditation_app
+# meditation_app Features
-#--UPDATES--
-#In this part of the application, we have activated the settings in the sidebar.
-#Before that,fingerprint authentication was added  to go loginPage.
-(Extra)
-#Therefore, there must be a fingerprint registered on the phone or emulator.

-#Splash Screen already existed, the name of the application has been added to it,
-# and now our special icon and the name of our application appear on the phone.
-#Greeting part completed
+Splash Screen
+Sign in / Sign up
+Play meditation tracks
+Getting images from Nasa API during meditation Measuring heart rate during meditation and storing the data Journaling (Entries as text or speech to text input) Sending notifications as "motivation of the day" Scheduling reminder notifications
+Fingerprint Authentication
+Disabled screen recording
+Jailbreak Detection
+Connectivity Support

 #SETTİNGS
-#JailBreak Detection,(Extra)
+JailBreak Detection,
-#Connection Status,
+Connection Status,
-#Secure Stroge, added(Extra)
+Secure Stroge,

 #NOTİFİCATİON
-#On the notification page, there are two types of local notifications
-#that send motivational qoutes and also determine the content of the notification by  the user.
+On the notification page, there are two types of local notifications that send motivational qoutes and also determine the content of the notification by  the user.
-#Alarm Manager is used in simple motivation notification
+Alarm Manager is used in simple motivation notification.Firebase notification is also exist.

-#The page with motivating words is also found in the settings.

-# Window Manager has been added for screenshot and protection while the application is in the background.(Extra)
+# Window Manager has been added for screenshot and protection while the application is in the background.

 # Certificate pinning(pinSSL) was added in the meditation track
-#pinSSL file (Extra)

 A new Flutter project.